 We know many residents are struggling with New Jersey’s high cost of living.
 That's why AARP New Jersey fought to expand and establish state programs to help bring financial relief to thousands of residents.
+Also, if you get your health insurance through NJ FamilyCare/Medicaid, we want to ensure you stay covered as you will have to renew your coverage.

 Senior Freeze (Property Tax Reimbursement)

 The Senior Freeze Program reimburses eligible senior citizens and disabled persons for property tax or mobile home park site fee increases on their principal residence (main home).
 To qualify, you must meet all the eligibility requirements for each year from the base year through the application year.
 Learn more about Senior Freeze here.
-The deadline for 2021 applications is October 31, 2022.

 NJ Income Tax Property Tax Deduction/Credit for Homeowners and Tenants